Cloud Wan

 Cloud Wan Ho-ying (雲浩影, born 5 July 1997), is a Hong Kong singer and actress.
 She is known for joining ViuTV's reality talent competition King Maker III in 2020.
-She received most audiences' votes in final and finished 4th in the competition.
+She received the most audiences votes in the finale and finished 4th in the competition.
 She signed a record deal with Media Asia Music and made her solo debut on 5 May 2022 with the single "Wing Of Desire".

 Early life

 Cloud Wan was a member of child group "Honey Bees" formed by Nancy Sit's art school when she was thirteen.
 She was working in an office before joining the King Maker III competition, she was still working in an office after the competition.
 Later, she decided to be a full-time singer.